Hidden beauty: exploring the Llŷn Peninsula AONB

 Hop on a boat trip from Aberdaron or Pwllheli and you can sail to Bardsey, whose Welsh name, Ynys Enlli, means the island of the currents.
 Christians have been travelling here since the sixth century, when St Cadfan established a monastery on the island.
 Visiting it three times was considered as holy an act of pilgrimage as a journey to Rome.

 Only a few sacred stones remain; these days, Bardsey is a nature reserve where grey seals bask on rocks at the water’s edge and manx shearwaters, fulmars and guillemots nest each spring.
-If you take a boat that stops at the island rather than simply circling it, you can watch them from the island’s hides.
-Morning and afternoon trips visit Bardsey between Easter and October and there are also a few self-catering cottages available to rent for a peaceful, natural getaway.
+Take a boat trip or stay in the self-catering cottages available to rent for a peaceful, natural getaway.